allanwright/dataphile/README.md

 [basePath]\[entity_type]\[entity_id].[extension]
 ```

-Should you require some other method of storage path resolution, you can create a custom storage resolver which implements the IStorageResolver interface as shown below:
+Should you require some other method of storage path resolution, you can create a custom storage resolver, as shown below.

+* Create a class which implements IStorageResolver:

 ```c#
 public class MyCustomStorageResolver : IStorageResolver